learn-co-curriculum/java-mod-5-how-the-web-works/README.md

 - HTTP Verbs
 - HTTP Status Codes

-In the coming lessons, we'll see how to use the Sinatra Java gem to help set up a server that lets us use these different features of HTTP in Java, as well as how the database comes into play when building our server.
+In the coming lessons, we'll see how to build a server that lets us use these different features of HTTP, as well as how the database comes into play when building our server.

 ## Resources